Activation function dependence of the storage capacity of treelike neural networks

-The Gardner volume is agnostic to the choice of learning algorithm used to train the weights of the network, which makes it a general approach to studying storage capacity, but means that it can provide only limited insight into the practical realizability of the extant solutions \cite{engel1992storage,engel2001statistical,barkai1992broken,baldassi2019properties}.
-In a recent study of least-squares function approximation by wide fully-connected committee machines, \citet{panigrahi2019effect} have shown using random matrix theory methods that the speed and robustness of learning with stochastic gradient descent is related to activation function smoothness.
-In particular, training error decreases rapidly with large decay exponent under weaker assumptions on the data for activation functions that have a ``kink"---a jump discontinuity in their first or second derivatives---than for smooth functions.
-This result is suggestively similar to that of this work, as such functions are at most once or twice weakly-differentiable.
-However, further work will be required to determine whether a similar link between smoothness and trainability exists for classification tasks in treelike networks.
+The Gardner volume is agnostic to the choice of learning algorithm used to train the weights of the network.
+This feature makes it a general approach to studying storage capacity, but means that it can provide only limited insight into the practical realizability of the extant solutions \cite{engel1992storage,engel2001statistical,barkai1992broken,baldassi2019properties,malach2019deeper}.
+As a result, it is challenging to directly test theories of the Gardner volume.
+It is nevertheless possible to experimentally falsify such theories; we have failed to do so (see Appendix \ref{app:sec:examples}).
+More broadly, this distinction between satisfiability and learnability, combined with its dependence on data and focus on perfect classification, means that the Gardner volume is one of many metrics that should be considered in evaluating activation function choice \cite{knoblauch2010memory,panigrahi2019effect,malach2019deeper,ramachandran2017searching}.
+In a recent study of least-squares function approximation by wide fully-connected networks, \citet{panigrahi2019effect} have shown that the speed and robustness of gradient descent learning is related to activation function smoothness.
+Their result is suggestively similar to that of this Letter, though it is as yet unclear whether a similar link between smoothness and trainability exists for treelike networks.